vuejs/docs/src/guide/composition-api-introduction.md

 ### Introducing `setup`

-The `setup` component option is completely **new** and is executed **before** the component is created, once the `props` have been resolved.
-It serves as the entry point for when we want to use the Compositon API.
+The new `setup` component option is executed **before** the component is created, once the `props` are resolved, and serves as the entry point for composition API's.

 ::: warning
-Because the component instance is not yet created when `setup` is executed, there is no `this` context that you might have expected.
-This means that you are **not** able to access any properties declared in the component like **local state**, **computed properties** or **methods**.
-The exception here are `props`.
+Because the component instance is not yet created when `setup` is executed, there is no `this` inside a `setup` option.
+This means, with the exception of `props`, you won't be able to access any properties declared in the component – **local state**, **computed properties** or **methods**.
 :::

 The `setup` option should be a function that accepts `props` and `context` which we will talk about later.
-Additionally, everything that we return from `setup` will be exposed to the rest of our component as well as the component's template.
-This means that any property that we return will be accessible within the components **computed properties**, **methods,** **lifecycle hooks,** and other places.
+Additionally, everything that we return from `setup` will be exposed to the rest of our component (computed properties, methods, lifecycle hooks and so on) as well as to the component's template.

-Let’s add the `setup` to our component:
+Let’s add `setup` to our component:

 ```js
 // src/components/UserRepositories.vue